-Steps to configure Elasticsearch for TLS:
+Steps to configure Elasticsearch HTTP TLS:

 $ sudo install -d -o root -g elasticsearch -m 750 /etc/elasticsearch/certs